 The Group has adopted the amendments to IFRS 3 for the first time in the current year.
 The amendments clarify that while businesses usually have outputs, outputs are not required for an integrated set of activities and assets to qualify as a business.
 To be considered a business an acquired set of activities and assets must include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create outputs.
 The amendments remove the assessment of whether market participants are capable of replacing any missing inputs or processes and continuing to produce outputs.
 The amendments also introduce additional guidance that helps to determine whether a substantive process has been acquired.
 The amendments introduce an optional concentration test that permits a simplified assessment of whether an acquired set of activities and assets is not a business.
-Under the optional concentration test, the acquired set of activities and assets is not a business if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar assets.
+Under the optional concentration test, the acquired set of activities and assets is not a business.
+Under the optional concentration test, the acquired set of activities and assets is not a business.
+Under the optional concentration test, the acquired set of activities and assets is not a business.
+Under the optional concentration test, the acquired set of activities and asset acquired set of activities and assets is not a business.
+Under the optional concentration test, the acquired set of activities and assets is not a business.
+In a single identifiable asset or group of similar assets.
 The amendments are applied prospectively to all business combinations and asset acquisitions for which the acquisition date is on or after 1 January 2020.